RYANCOX00/mach_stats_coursework/README.md

 <br>

-4. To run the aml_accounts.ipynb notebook:
+4. To run any of the notebooks:
 - Open the file in Jupyter.
 - Go to *Kernel*.
 - Click *Restart Kernel and Run All Cells*.